 1. The first round: like every seed or early stage company with little or no revenue, an entrepreneur needs to find funds to start a business.
 Whether it’s with the help of family, friends, business angels or VC funds; this is a critical phase for entrepreneurs because it enables them to make their dream a reality.

-2. The second round: launching a business isn’t an exact science that’s why after a few months or sometimes years, start-ups always end up raising funds for a second round in order to develop their business even further, maintain their activity or sometimes save their company.
+2. The second round: launching a business isn’t an exact science.
+That’s why after a few months or sometimes years, start-ups always end up raising funds for a second round in order to develop their business even further, maintain their activity or sometimes save their company.
 This round is the trickiest one for entrepreneurs.

-The best case scenario: the company is booming and is in need of investment in order to pursue its growth.
+- The best case scenario: the company is booming and is in need of an investment in order to pursue its growth.
 In most cases, and thanks to the rising valuation, the historical investors reinvest and new investors are often attracted and decide to join the adventure.

 - The basic scenario: the company has relatively well performed, despite its ups and downs, and is looking for funds to further its development.
 In most cases, the historical investors and the Venture Capital funds easily reinvest, even if the valuation hasn’t risen.
 However, if a large amount is needed during the fundraising round, the need for new investors is crucial and by bringing in new shareholders in the company, the risk arises of them challenging the valuation and the investment conditions.

 - The worst case scenario: the company hasn’t succeeded and the existing shareholders are feeling let down.
 In this scenario it is particularly difficult for entrepreneurs to motivate historical investors to reinvest especially because the valuation has dropped.
 If newcomers decide to invest and believe enough in the company, they will, in many cases, ask for some guarantees such as a liquidation preference (allowing to be paid first in case of an exit or solvent liquidation).

 The question of dilution and why is it important for investors to participate in the second round